php-fig-rectified/fig-rectified-standards/Reasoning.md

 Once we create a critical mass of followers of this "modern standards", I bet some frameworks, that recently felt forced to throw their very same standards over board and to join FIG, will be back on board.
 Making the PHP coding standard again what it should have been for years.

+## What FIG *should* have done
+The voting members should not have mixed their frameworks's ancient ways of doing things.
+That usually leads to inconsistent (as proven by them) guides - and later standards.
+Instead, they should have decided reasonably towards a sane standard (tabs + consistent brace style) and then (quickly or slowly) migrated their code towards this now improved coding standard.
+CakePHP could have been such a role model, as they have been using such a standard from the very beginning (as the very first real PHP framework), so for over 10+ years.
+Their vote has been diminished by the other voting members.